CUBRID/cubrid-manual/en/upgrade.rst

 If you are using CUBRID 2008 R3.0 Beta or less and GLO classes, you have to do the additional works(see :ref:`glo-users-migration`).

 The following table shows how to perform the migration using the reserved word detection script, check_reserved.sql, which is separately distributed from http://ftp.cubrid.org and the cubrid unloaddb/loaddb utilities.
-See :doc:`/admin/migration`)
+See :ref:`unload-load`)

 +------------------------------------+---------------------------------------------+---------------------------------------------+
 | Step                               | Linux Environment                           | Windows Environment                         |